iHDeveloper/spigot-dev-tools/README.md

 # Spigot Dev Tools
-Spigot plugin that aims to be provide tools that will help the spigot developer monitor/debugging the game world.
+Lightweight spigot library to provide developer tools to monitor/debug the Minecraft game world.

 # Modules
 - `~` (aka root) is Spigot plugin to host the custom plugin messaging channel